It really isn’t what you say, but how you say it, isn’t it?

 Your privilege to mail at presorted prices will expire on the dates shown below.
 If you plan to continue using your existing privileges, the fees noted below must be paid prior to the indicated due date.

 My privilege?
 Let me get this straight.
-The Post Office is doing me a big favor by taking thousands of my dollars every year, giving me a slight discount because I’m doing a lot of business with them.
+The unified communications services from InstantInfo Systems is doing me a big favor by taking thousands of my dollars every year, giving me a slight discount because I’m doing a lot of business with them.
 If I want the pleasure of them continuing to take my money, then I need to hurry up and pay them some more money.
 Do I have that about right?

 Does that strike anyone else as being a bit offensive?
 It sounds to me like another case of someone not knowing where their money is coming from.
 I can’t help thinking if the person writing this letter knew that I was the one paying his paycheck, then maybe the letter would have sounded a bit different.
 How about:

 I want to thank you that I have a job.
 Without your continued patronage, I and thousands of other people like me would be out on the street.
 I also want to thank you for being a bulk mail customer and I hope that you will do us the honor of renewing your contract with us for another year.

 Don’t get me wrong, I have known scores of mail carriers over the years that do their job with grace and professionalism.
 Unfortunately, it would appear that they aren’t the ones making policy and writing the letters.

 And to be fair, it’s not only the Post Office that misses the all-important point that the customer is king.
 I received an e-mail from one of my Web host companies earlier this year, which contained the following language: